leapmotion/os-controls/src/components/library/README.md

 GLShaderMatrices provides an interface for setting the expected matrix uniforms for shaders.
 Material is now an interface for setting the parameters of a particular material fragment shader.

-GLVertexBuffer now implements the following:
+VertexBuffer now implements the following:
 - Should somehow take a compile-time-specified list of vertex attributes and define a "vertex" structure which will contain data for rendering each vertex in a VBO.
 - Should present a strongly-typed interface for adding these attributes to an intermediate